 The following provides an outline of how enrolment may be undertaken, from an initial consultation about the benefits of the model to a prospective patient, through to registering an eligible patient with the Department of Human Services’ Health Professional Online Services (HPOS).
 Successful practices will be trained on patient enrolment before enrolment begins in the second half of 2017.

-The admissions software and risk stratification tool referred to below will be among the key resources developed for stage one of Health Care Homes.
+The admissions software and risk stratification tool referred to below are the key resources developed for stage one of Health Care Homes.